 For years, hard working volunteer caretakers at Epping Forest National Park have shared stories of the antics of Dunny Wombat: the wombat whose burrow may be viewed from the outback toilet close to camp.

-This Hairy Nose Day, May 11, 2021, we say thank to the wombat caretakers and all those who support The Wombat Foundation and are 'wearing their whiskers for wildlife' on HND!
+This Hairy Nose Day, May 11, 2022, we say thank to the wombat caretakers, researchers and all those who support The Wombat Foundation and are 'wearing their whiskers for wildlife' on HND!